-If you continue working after age 65 and are participating in the Y-12 Plan, you will continue to earn Pension Service Credit and have your earnings counted for benefit purposes until you actually retire.
-An active Employee who has attained age 70 1⁄2 may commence a pension benefit while continuing employment.
-This benefit is payable beginning with the earlier of the month following the month in which you retire, or the month following the month in which you attain age 70 1⁄2.
+If you continue working after age 65 and are participating in the Plan, you will continue to earn Pension Service Credit and have your earnings counted for benefit purposes until you actually retire.
+An active employee who has reached age $70 \frac{1}{2}$ may commence a pension benefit while continuing employment.
+This benefit is payable beginning with the earlier of the month following the month in which you retire, or the month following the month in which you reach age $70 \frac{1}{2}$.
 This benefit will be recalculated annually at the anniversary of the pension commencement date to reflect additional service and earnings.
-The amount of the benefit at late retirement generally will not be less than the Normal Retirement benefit adjusted on an actuarial basis as of the date of actual retirement.
 A final benefit calculation will be made upon termination of employment.